Dog Kennels $1,000 each

 The Neonatal Kitten Nursery program is a creative approach to saving an entire class of especially fragile, homeless animals.
-The program targets orphaned, unweaned kittens fated for euthanasia at Austin’s municipal animal shelter, the Austin Animal Center.
+The program targets orphaned, unweaned kittens fated for euthanasia.
 Prior to APA!’s introduction of the Neonatal Kitten Nursery program, nearly all of these kittens were euthanized because neither the shelter nor other groups in the community could provide the intensive care they need to survive.

 In 2013, the nursery saved over 1500 kittens in the program.
 Saving so many kittens means a greater need for kitten milk, food, supplies, medicines and skilled care, as baby kittens can become very ill quickly and will die without swift treatment.